arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 `XXXXXXXXXX`

-The `XXXXXXXXXX` field represents the actual code that needs to be used to redeem the one-time trial-period subscription plan to the Arduino Cloud for Business.
+Any alphanumerical character received in the redemption code must be copied and used (including special characters like dash "-"

 Once you have your unique code, follow the process below to redeem it and fully leverage the extensive benefits offered.